Students commencing from 2015 should refer to the handbook for our new program:

-Face to face on campus (Callaghan), distance mode, on-line and paper-based, and also available as a blended mode of delivery (Singapore).
+- Online - Distance mode on-line and paper-based.
+Also available as a blended mode of delivery (Singapore).

 Construction managers have the need for a diverse range of skills to successfully manage the delivery of complex construction projects.
 Rewards for successful construction managers are considerable as the industry is experiencing a chronic skills shortage.

 Click on the headings to show/hide sections of content.
 Hidden information will not be printed.
 Hide all sections